When it comes to website analytics tools, many marketers immediately think of Google Analytics—and only Google Analytics.

 A slow website could be caused by one of many different things, such as network latency, poor server optimization, or huge image/file sizes.

-Neil Patel from Kissmetrics performed a study and found that a single second delay in website response time can lower conversions by almost 7 percent!
+Neil Patel from Kissmetrics and found that a single second delay in website response time can lower conversions by almost 7 percent!

 Does your organization have a web app for iOS or Android?
 Intercom offers a set of robust tracking and analytical tools that will enable you to get a better understanding of who’s using your web app.

 In addition to providing analytic stats, Intercom allows you to onboard new clients, announce new features, and ultimately improve the customer experience.

 Intercom has a 14-day free trial.
 Pricing starts at $136/month with an enterprise-level package available.

 The different departments of any given organization often find themselves (and the data they create) siloed.
 It’s usually up to the IT department to run comprehensive database reports that can offer actionable business intelligence from site analytics.